Mamunur-20/CHistNet/README.md

 # CHistNet
-Advanced Histopathology Image Classification via Supervised Contrastive Deep Learning
+Histopathology Image Classification Using Supervised Contrastive Deep Learning

+**The paper is under review and the code will be made available upon acceptance.**